AdaCore/gnatstudio/docs/users_guide/main_window.rst

 * :menuselection:`Analyze other file`

-  Open a new item in the browser, displaying the a file that's associated with the selected one.
-In Ada, this is be the body if you clicked on a spec file, or vice versa.
+  Open a new item in the browser, displaying the files associated with the selected one.
+In Ada, this is the body if you clicked on a spec file, or vice versa.
 In C, it depends on the naming conventions you specified in the project properties, but it generally goes from a :file:`.h` file to a :file:`.c` file and back.

 * :menuselection:`Show dependencies for ...`